unccd/Prais4-reporting-manual/SO2.md

 5. **Verify the results**: the reliability of the estimates from alternative (non-default) data sources should be assessed in consultation with national experts.

-6. **Save form and submit for review**: once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+6. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 2.3.7.
 Additional Resources

 - Public Release Statement on the WorldPop dataset production: <https://data.worldpop.org/repo/prj/Global_2015_2030/R2024B/doc/Global2_Release_Statement_R2024B_v1.pdf>